letvargo/LVGMonads/README.md

 >>            ->>           sequence      (->>) :: Monad m => m a -> m b -> m b
 ```

-There's another set of operators that aren't specific to the type class fucntions, but are
+There's another set of operators that aren't specific to the type class functions, but are
 used by the library for function composition and application:

 ```